enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 enyo.store.addSources({mysource: "MySource"});
 ```

-For example, you could easily implement an `enyo.Source` that uses the [Facebook JavaScript SDK](https://developers.facebook.com/docs/reference/javascript/) to read/add posts a user's news feed as follows (note: authentication using that particular SDK is out of the scope of this section):
+As an example, you could easily implement an `enyo.Source` that uses the [Facebook JavaScript SDK](https://developers.facebook.com/docs/reference/javascript/) to read/add posts a user's news feed as follows (note: authentication using that particular SDK is out of the scope of this section):

 ```
 enyo.kind({